Cinema Midtown

 Nearby Theaters

 As a nightclub it has been the Ballero, the Zeus Bar, and the Marquis Cafe.
-It is currently known as the Pogo Music Club - but for how long?
+It was last known as the Pogo Music Club.
+It has been converted into office space for several community based organisations.

 Contributed by Roger Katz